loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 When using *Trio*, you do not need to add the config vars to *Nightscout* that are required for *Loop* remote control from *Nightscout* `Careportal` and *LoopCaregiver*.
 If you already have them, it doesn't hurt anything, but you do not need to add them to use remote control with *Trio*.

-Once *LoopFollow* 3.2 is released, the config vars will not need to be embedded in *Nightscout* for *Loop* Remote Control from *LoopFollow*.
+With *LoopFollow* 3.2 and newer, the config vars will not need to be embedded in *Nightscout* for *Loop* Remote Control from *LoopFollow*, although they are still needed to issue remote commands with the *Nightscout* *Careportal* and the *LoopCaregiver* app.

 If you do not have APNS credentials, you need to create a key and grant it access to the &nbsp;<span translate="no">Apple Push Notification Service (APNS)</span>.